firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/denis_yurev_workshop.md

 - Xiaomi V3 controllers tolerate 13S packs without hardware swaps, but Denis’ crew replaces Kapton strips with 0.5 mm thermal pads and direct-solders phase leads to keep MOSFETs cool on higher-current tunes.[^controller-thermals]
 - Rita’s 25 A ceiling limits the torque boost from tiny external packs; for long hill climbs riders step up to dual motors or uprated controllers rather than forcing more current through the adapter.[^rita-hill]
 - Dual-dash AWD builds treat Rita as the master: tie controller grounds together, forward a single data lead to the slave dash, and investigate any Error 14 immediately because it signals cross-pack leakage the adapter should block.[^awd]
+- Treat a sudden Error 14 or 21 on a secondary dash as a wiring or polarity fault—Denis warns it means packs are backfeeding and the scooter should stay parked until the harness and BMS are rechecked.[^error14]
+- XiaoFlasher’s 13 S BMS emulator can add throttle lag, whereas Rita’s emulation keeps instant response when blending large internal packs with the stock dashboard.[^xiaoflasher]
 - Recurrent thermal shutdowns after a Rita upgrade usually trace to dried controller paste; replace compound (not pads) and monitor logs before pushing harder firmware.[^thermal-paste]
+- Expect the scooter to rest a few tenths below full charge because Rita deliberately undercharges the internal pack to preserve regen margin; treat buzzing motors or error 39 beeps as signs to dial battery current back under the adapter’s 25 A ceiling.[^rita-undercharge]
+- Rita’s Schottky charge diode drops roughly 0.6 V, so stock packs plateau around 97 % unless you bypass the adapter during off-scooter charging; Denis prefers the mild undercharge for longevity and regen headroom.[^rita-schottky]
+- High-voltage experiments around 60 V still demand staged launches, BLE firmware checks, and careful thermal monitoring since Rita enforces its own limits even when the drivetrain can pull harder.[^rita-60v]
+- A small Gen 4 batch under-reported output above ~20 A; cross-check logs against stock wiring and lean on Rita’s redundant current sensing if you suspect phantom throttling.[^rita-underreport]
+- Dashboard state-of-charge becomes unreliable once Rita blends packs—Denis tells riders to treat ~50 % on the display as the cue to head home and verify voltage inside the app instead.[^rita-soc]
+- Gen 4 harness staging matters: route Rita’s potted balance leads along the controller side, keep the three-way charge splitter inline even if the port relocates, and only cut the gray surge jumper when stepping beyond 12 S packs.[^harness_staging]

 ## Risks & Watchlist
 - Jumping to 13S requires cutting Rita’s sense jumper, reinforcing controllers, and following the manual via the M365 BMS Tool; reverting without restoring the jumper is unsafe.[^thirteen-steps]